 Just as we welcome your feedback, we wish you our heartfelt gratitude for taking the time to understand our palliative care services.

 A great way to offer your support to our community hospice is by staying up-to-date!
-We will keep you informed once a month on our building progress and include important news and announcements.
+We publish a newsletter twice a year and from time to time will send you important news and announcements.

 Nipissing Serenity Hospice recognizes that we are situated on the traditional lands of Nipissing First Nation, an Anishinabek community along the shores of Lake Nipissing.
 We acknowledge the enduring presence of First Nation, Anishinabek, Algonquin and Metis peoples on this land and are committed to moving forward in the spirit of reconciliation and respect.